John McNeile Hunter: Awards and legacy

 Hunter was one of the first honorees of the first Day of Scientific Lectures and Seminars (DOSLAS) held in December 1972 at Fisk University in Nashville, Tennessee, along with Dr. Donald Edwards and Dr. Halson V. Eagleson.
 These meetings were the early foundations for what would become the National Society of Black Physicists in 1977.
 Hunter later became a fellow of the National Society of Black Physicists after it was established.

 In 1971, Virginia State College named the Hunter-McDaniel Building for Dr. John Hunter and Dr. Reuben R. McDaniel, Sr., a longtime mathematics professor and acting dean at Virginia State.
 The building initially housed all the campus's science departments, and is now home to Virginia State University's chemistry, nursing, and psychology departments.
 In February 1974, Hunter was awarded with a Distinguished Service Citation from the American Association of Physics Teachers.

 Personal life

 Hunter was married to E. Louise Stokes Hunter, who was the first Black woman to receive a graduate degree from the University of Virginia, earning a doctorate in education from the School of Education and Human Development in 1953.
 Stokes Hunter later joined the faculty at Virginia State College as a professor of mathematics, where she met John M. Hunter.
-They married in 1929 and had a daughter, Jean Hunter (1938-2011), who attended Virginia State College and Howard University, and eventually became a research psychologist.
+They married in 1929 and had a daughter, Jean Evelyn Hunter (1938–2011), who attended Virginia State College and Howard University, and eventually became a research psychologist.